Charcoal burner: Modern

 Charcoal burning is still carried out commercially in parts of the world.
 It is rare in Europe, but still practised in Romania, Poland, the UK, Slovenia, and Switzerland.
 Other places where it is still common are the tropical rain forests of South America and Africa.

 Even in the 20th century, charcoal burners in remote areas like the Harz Mountains and the Thuringian Forest, still used a illebille, a large contraption of beechwood boards, used as alarm and signal device.
 This is commemorated in the name of a mountain ridge in the Harz, called Hillebille.
 Today the tradition of this old craft is mainly preserved in clubs and societies.
-The best known are the European Charcoal Burners' Society (Europäische Köhlerverein) and the Glasofen Charcoal Burners' Society (Köhlerverein Glasofen).
+These include the European Charcoal Burners' Society (Europäische Köhlerverein) and the Glasofen Charcoal Burners' Society (Köhlerverein Glasofen).
+In 2014, charcoal burning and tar distilling were incorporated into the register of the Intangible Cultural Heritage in Germany by the Kultusministerkonferenz.

 In popular culture

 Saint Alexander of Comana (died c.
 251) is known as "the charcoal burner".
 He is said to have taken up the job of the charcoal burner to avoid worldly acclaim.

 A. A. Milne's poem "The Charcoal Burner" appeared in Now We Are Six, a collection of verse.
 It begins:

 The Charcoal Burner has tales to tell.